Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments: Model

 \subsection{Computational details}

-Electronic structure calculations are performed using the Quantum-Espresso software \cite{Giannozzi2009}.
-Five layer slabs are determined to be sufficient for convergence of the Fermi level within 50 meV for the semiconductor--solution system, with the left three layers frozen to represent a bulk semiconductor.
-For semiconductor--metal contacts, we explicitly calculate a slab with at least four layers of the semiconductor in contact with two layers of the metal, with the left two semiconductor layers frozen to represent the bulk semiconductor.
-We determine this arrangement sufficient for Fermi level convergence within 50 meV.
-We center the slab in the supercell with a vacuum height of 7 \AA\ on each side of the slab and relax the structures to converged forces below 50 meV/\AA .
-We used pseudopotentials generated with Perdew--Burke--Ernzerhof exchange correlation with the projector augmented wave (PAW) method from the SSSP library \cite{Perdew1996,Blochl1994,Lejaeghere2016} with kinetic and charge density cutoffs of 50 Ry and 750 Ry, respectively.
-The Brillioun zone was sampled with a shifted 5 $\times$ 5 $\times$ 1 Monkhorst--Pack grid and 0.03 Ry of Marzari--Vanderbilt smearing \cite{Marzari1997}.
-We used the {\sc environ} module for the calculation of continuum dielectric solvent regions \cite{Andreussi2012}.
-We use a dielectric constant for the semiconductor of $\epsilon_{\rm s} = $ 11.7 for silicon.
+Electronic-structure calculations are performed using the {\sc quantum-espresso} software \cite{Giannozzi2009}.
+FA slab of five layer, with three of these layers geometrically constrained on the semiconductor side, is found to be sufficient to converge the Fermi level of the semiconductor-solution system within 50 meV.
+We center the slab in the supercell with a separation of 14 \AA\ between periodic slabs and optimize the geometry of the structure until interatomic forces are lower than 50 meV/\AA .
+We use pseudopotentials generated with Perdew-Burke-Ernzerhof exchange correlation \cite{Perdew1996} with the projector augmented wave (PAW) method from the {\sc sssp} library \cite{Lejaeghere2016}.
+The kinetic and charge density cutoffs are of 50 Ry and 750 Ry, respectively.
+The Brillioun zone is sampled with a shifted 5 $\times$ 5 $\times$ 1 Monkhorst-Pack grid and 0.03 Ry of Marzari-Vanderbilt smearing \cite{Marzari1997}.
+We exploit the {\sc environ} module for the continuum solvent \cite{Andreussi2012}.